Joe Hurd

 Professional Service

-Speaking Invited speaker at SSV 2010 and workshops of FLoC 2010 and LPAR 2005; and regularly present my research at international conferences and seminars in academia and industry.
+Speaking Invited speaker at SVARM 2013, SHARCS 2012, SSV 2010 and workshops of FLoC 2010 and LPAR 2005; presented papers at many international conferences and research seminars.

-Development OpenTheory, a package management system for logical theories; Metis, an open source automatic theorem prover; and have contributed many theories and proof tools to the HOL4 interactive theorem prover.
-All these systems are open source.
+Development OpenTheory, a package management system for higher order logic theories; Metis, an automatic theorem prover for first order logic; plus many theories and proof tools in the HOL4 interactive theorem prover.
+All these systems are open source with commercial-friendly licenses.

 This document was translated from LATEX by HEVEA.